hylo-lang/specification/spec.md

 ## Objects

 1. The constructs in a Val program create, destroy, project, access, and modify *objects*.
-An object is the result of a scalar literal expression, aggregate literal expression, function call, `sink` subscript call, `sink` property call, or it is the value of an sink binding.
+An object is the result of a scalar literal expression, aggregate literal expression, function call, `sink` subscript call, `sink` property call, or it is the value of a unique binding.
 [Note: A function is not an object but a lambda is.]

 2. An object has a type determined at compile-time.
 That type might be polymorphic; in that case, the implementation generates information associated with the object that makes it possible to determine its concrete dynamic type at runtime.